icloud-photos-downloader/icloud_photos_downloader/README.md

 you will be prompted for a code when you run the script.

 Two-factor authentication will expire after an interval set by Apple, at which point you will have to re-authenticate.
 This interval is currently two months.

+You can receive an email notification when two-factor authentication expires by passing the `--smtp-username` and `--smtp-password` options.
+Emails will be sent to `--smtp-username` by default, or you can send to a different email address with `--notification-email`.

+If you want to send notification emails using your Gmail account, and you have enabled two-factor authentication, you will need to generate an App Password at https://myaccount.google.com/apppasswords

-NOTE: Using the [system keyring to store your iCloud password](https://github.com/picklepete/pyicloud#authentication) is not supported, because this is an automated script.
+NOTE: Using the [system keyring to store your iCloud password](https://github.com/picklepete/pyicloud#authentication) is not currently supported.
 Just provide your iCloud password by using the `--password` option.
+From a security perspective, storing your password in plaintext is equivalent to storing it in a keychain that automatically unlocks when the server reboots.

 ### Usage